Understanding The RERA Act: What NRIs Need To Know About Real Estate In India

 2. NRIs can issue a legal notice to the developer, citing the delay and requesting timely possession or a refund.

-3. If RERA does not resolve the issue, NRIs can approach the National Consumer Disputes Redressal Commission (NCDRC) or local consumer courts depending on the property value.
+3. If RERA does not resolve the issue, NRIs can approach the National Consumer Disputes Redressal Commission (NCDRC).
+There is the local consumer courts depending on the property value.
 This allows them to claim compensation for the delay.

 These steps provide a structured approach for NRIs to address delays and protect their investments in Indian real estate.